 Brain Cyst Treatment

 A cystic brain lesion is a fluid-filled sac in the brain that usual contains cerebrospinal fluid.
 Cystic brain lesions vary in size, type, and location in the brain.
-The cause of a cystic brain lesion is unknown, though usually they are congenital (present at birth).
+The cause of a cystic brain lesion is unknown, but usually they are congenital (present at birth).

 There are several different types of brain cysts.
 Our pediatric neurosurgeons frequently see pediatric patients with arachnoid cysts, colloid cysts, and pineal cysts.
 Arachnoid cysts are the most common type of brain cyst, and can occur anywhere in the brain but most commonly in the temporal fossa or the posterior fossa.
 Colloid cysts are usually found incidentally and are treated if they are large or likely to cause hydrocephalus.
 Pineal Cysts are fluid structures that form on the pineal gland and are treated when they are large (greater than 2cm) and cause symptoms such as debilitating headaches or eye movement problems.